braydonf/nostr-key-change/specification.md

 * If `threshold` tag is NOT included, the threshold should default to `1`.
 * The `recovery-key-setup` MUST BE included, it's otherwise ignored, however can help prevent making this event by chance or accident.
 * The content MAY INCLUDE with a comment, most clients can ignore this field.
-* Relays MAY STORE multiple events from a pubkey of this kind.
-* Clients MUST ONLY consider one to be valid.
-If multiple exist, a user interface SHOULD PROVIDE a means to pick one.
-There can be various means to help select the key including; sending a DM, displaying public attestations from within a social graph or NIP-03 timestamp associated with the event.

 ### Behaviors